alex-kalanis/simple-vin/README.md

 ## Changes

-- v1.0.0 - initial port and refactor with extended tests
+- v1.0.0 - Initial port and refactor with extended tests
+- v1.1.0 - Calculate checksum characters from the rest of code
+- v1.2.0 - Update VIN manufacturer codes in accordance with the current Wikipedia page